 In 1984, the archaeological excavations made in the area of Pano Mantilaris revealed a Roman villa of the 5th century AD, which contained baths and rooms with mosaic floors, as well as in the area of Paliotaverna were a copper processing residues and other laboratory equipment of the late era of copper (1650-1050 BC) were discovered.

 Photo: Nina Krekou

 Just above the demolished church was built a small church dedicated to Saint Nicholas.
-This place was formerly the solitary church of the Saint that was built after the transfer of the village to its current location due to the overflow of Kourris.
-In recent years, and after the new church dedicated to the Holy Monastery was built, the solitary church was demolished and the chapel of the photograph below was erected as a reminder.
+This place was formerly the solitary church of the Saint that was built after the transfer of the village to its current location due to the overflow of Kouris.
+In recent years, and after the new church was built, the solitary church was demolished and the chapel of the photograph below was erected as a reminder.